Multistate Taxation Commission’s (MTC) Workgroup Meeting-Wayfair vs. South Dakota

 More states may take on the lead by Washington and collect and remit sales tax on your behalf.
 Although this is true, you still need to be registered and file a sales tax return.
 The states are not likely to make a statement that past sales tax was not required.
 How states determine to go after past sales for past sales tax due may vary greatly.

-Washington says you are responsible for all sales tax due prior to Jan 1, 2018.
-You are taking a risk that for every sale, you are going to pay sales tax out of your pocket.
+Washington says you are responsible for all sales tax due before Jan 1, 2018.
+You are taking a risk that you will pay sales tax out of your pocket for every sale.

 If you owe $5K in sales in a state or owe $500 in past sales tax, perhaps it is not time to register for a sales tax permit.
 It would be best to start to file on a quarterly or annual basis.
 However, if you are above this amount, you may want to register and let your seller pay.